 How to say NO

 Before we discuss how to say NO please understand that it is very difficult to defend yourself physically.
-Many suggest gadgets like pepper spray are difficult to get out and use, whistles or screaming to get attention are not always possible and many people don't bother to help.
+Many suggest gadgets like pepper spray are difficult to get out and use, whistles or screaming to get attention are not always possible and history has shown us that many people don't bother to help.
 Sounds awful but this is reality.
 Also this please read these myths.

 Myth: There is a "right way" to respond to a rape situation.